 Your bundle of joy may be costing you a real bundle.
+Here are some helpful thing my patients do to save on baby supplies and reduce first year costs.
 According to my patients, the first year expenses for just the basic necessities can easily total over $4,500.

 |Crib, mattress, and furniture||$1,500|